 POST .../consignments/referenceAdded - consignment reference added sets or replaces the consignment reference(s) (CRef).
 It also allows you to add multiple consignmentRefs if practical, so the same consignment can be referenced by different foreign IDs.
 CRef can be used to establish an identifier between parties (such as shipper and carrier), and this attribute is meant to enable the use of this already known identifier for tracking the consignment in the platform.
-Carrier booking number is the preferred identifier for a consignment and transport equipment.
+Carrier booking number is the preferred identifier for a consignment (or carrier booking number and bill of lading number if the consignment has been split).
 Warning: As with TERef, the TradeLens platform cannot guarantee uniqueness of CRefs.

 A consignment can be part of a consignment hierarchy.
 A consignment can have multiple subconsignments (child consignments) and a subconsignment can have multiple parent consignments.
 There is no limit on the number of levels in the consignment hierarchy.
 A consignment and subconsignment are connected by using the POST .../consignments/consignmentSubcontracted Consignment subcontract added API, and this creates the hierarchy.